 This fall British Columbians will have a chance to vote on electoral reform.

-On Wednesday, Attorney General David Eby presented a report to the provincial cabinet that includes recommendations on what the questions should be for the upcoming
+On Wednesday, Attorney General David Eby presented a report to the provincial cabinet that includes recommendations on what the questions should be

 Eby is recommending two separate questions.

 - Which should British Columbia use for elections to the Legislative Assembly?

 - The current First Past the Post voting system

 - A proportional representation

 - If British Columbia adopts a proportional representation voting system, which of the following voting systems do you prefer?

 - Mixed Member Proportional (MMP)

 On the first question, British Columbians can only vote for one option and the winner needs 50 per cent of the vote plus one.

 READ MORE: B.C.’s Attorney General recommending 2 ballot questions for electoral reform referendum